Heat kernel of non-minimal second-order operators: Applications

 where $\mathds{1}^\rho{}_{\mu\nu \,\lambda}{}^{\alpha\beta}= \delta^\rho{}_\lambda \delta_{[\mu}{}^{\alpha} \delta_{\nu]}{}^{\beta}$ is the identity in the space of vector-valued $2$-forms.
 We introduce the auxiliary parameter $\zeta$ by letting $c \rightarrow c \, \zeta$ as in the previous example, and we read off the principal symbol and its inverse in momentum space.
 The expressions of these tensors and of the generalized curvature are

 Once again, we have sorted the covariant derivatives to act with divergences on $T^\rho{}_{\mu\nu}$.
-Clearly, the last equation become singular as $c \, \zeta \rightarrow - 2$.
-Next, we promote momentum space-expressions to coordinate-based ones, and we compute the $\hM_2$ differential operator, whose tensor coefficients are given by the following equation
+Clearly, the last equation becomes singular as $c \, \zeta \rightarrow - 2$.
+Next, we promote momentum-space expressions to coordinate-based ones, and we compute the $\hM_2$ differential operator, whose tensor coefficients are given by the following equation

 Now we have all the necessary ingredients to compute the trace of the second Seeley-DeWitt coefficient of the non-minimal operator Eq.\ \eqref{eq:operator-torsion}.
-First, we focus on the trace-log of the non-minimal part of the operator \eqref{eq:operator-torsion}.
-To this end, we insert Eq.s\ \eqref{eqs:tensors-torsion} and \eqref{eq:M2-torsion} in the general result, which given by the sum of Eq.s\ \eqref{eq:result-int-no-FRiem-terms}, \eqref{eq:result-int-no-Riem-M-terms} and \eqref{eq:result-int-no-Riem-terms}.
+First, we focus on the trace log of the non-minimal part of the operator \eqref{eq:operator-torsion}.
+To this end, we insert Eqs.\ \eqref{eqs:tensors-torsion} and \eqref{eq:M2-torsion} in the general result, which given by the sum of Eqs.\ \eqref{eq:result-int-no-FRiem-terms}, \eqref{eq:result-int-no-Riem-M-terms} and \eqref{eq:result-int-no-Riem-terms}.
 By performing the $\zeta$ integral we obtain the following contribution to the trace of $\ha_2$